The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 Building a Chat Interface

-Create a complete chat UI with message history:
+Create a complete chat UI with message history and streaming:

 const messages: Array<{role: 'user' | 'assistant', content: string}> = [];